SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-securely-connect-iot-devices-to-the-cloud.md

 ---
 title: "Securely connect IoT devices to the cloud"
-excerpt: "Interested in building end to end IoT solutions or about Azure IoT, but aren't quite sure what it can do for you?
-This path is the place to start."
+excerpt: "Follow this learning path to learn how to securely connect IoT devices with Azure IoT."
 type: collection
 price: Free
 length: PT5H29M